 Charging an electric car at home.

-You can charge an electric car at home by connecting it to either a standard 3 pin plug or dedicated wall mounted chargepoint, using a charging cable supplied with the vehicle or purchased separately.
+You can charge an electric car at home using a standard 3 pin plug with a EVSE cable or wall mounted home charging point.

-- Most plug-in vehicle drivers choose to use a dedicated home charging point to benefit from built-in safety features & faster charging times.
+- Electric car drivers choose a home charging point to benefit from faster charging and built-in safety features.

-- It is still useful to have a 3 pin charging cable as a backup charging option.
+- It's useful to have a 3 pin charging cable as a backup charging option.

-To charge at home, you will need either an EVSE supply cable and a 3 pin plug socket, or a dedicated home charging point installed in the area where you park your vehicle.
+To charge an electric car at home, you will need an EVSE supply cable for a 3 pin plug socket, or a home charging point installed where you park your electric car.

-- Drivers usually choose a dedicated charging point for their increased charging speed and built in safety features.
+- Drivers usually choose a home charging point because it's faster and has built-in safety features.

-- This is typically a compact weatherproof unit that mounts on an exterior wall with either a permanently connected cable or a universal socket for plugging in a portable charging cable.
+- A home charging point is a compact weatherproof unit that mounts to an exterior wall with a connected charging cable or a socket for plugging in a portable charging cable.

-- Dedicated charging points like these can be installed by a qualified specialist installer.
+- Dedicated home charging points are installed by qualified specialist installers.